ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Evaluation

 \subsection{Performance}

-We show the performance of GPU in double and single precision floating-point, ESCMA \cite{feinberg2018enabling} and \rfloat for CG and BiCGSTAB solvers in Figure \ref{figure:cgbicgperf}.
+We show the performance of the GPU, a state-of-the-art ReRAM accelerator Feinberg~\cite{feinberg2018enabling} and \rfloat for CG and BiCGSTAB solvers in Figure~\ref{figure:cgbicgperf}.
 We evaluate the processing time $t$ for the iterative solver to satisfy that the residual is less than $10^{-8}$.
-The performance $p$ is defined as $p=t_{\text{GPU-double}}/t_x$, $x=$ GPU-float, ESCMA, ESCMA-fc or \rfloat.
-For ESCMA, we evaluate both function (convergence) and hardware performance.
-For ESCMA-fc, we assume the function is correctly the same as that of default \texttt{\textbf{double}}.
-Specifically, we assume ESCMA-fc converges and takes the same iteration number to convergence as that in \texttt{\textbf{double}} and evaluate the hardware performance of ESCMA-fc.
+The performance $p$ is defined as $p=t_{\text{GPU}}/t_x$, $x=$ Feinberg~\cite{feinberg2018enabling}, Feinberg-fc or \rfloat.
+For Feinberg~\cite{feinberg2018enabling}, we evaluate both function (convergence) and hardware performance.
+Note that as we discussed in Sec.~\ref{sec:nc_feinberg}, the vector issue in~\cite{feinberg2018enabling} may lead to non-convergence on most matrices.
+Feinberg-fc is a strong baseline where we assume the function is correctly the same as that of the default \texttt{\textbf{double}}.
+Specifically, we assume Feinberg-fc converges and takes the same iteration number to convergence as that in \texttt{\textbf{double}} and evaluate the hardware performance of Feinberg-fc.